 The human body is complex and each is unique.
 Therefore, when doctors and clinicians need to consider individual treatments, it helps enormously to see an accurate model of the subject in question – whether that’s a bone, an organ, a tumor or a limb.

-This is now a reality.
-Great advances have been made in medical imaging technology, including highly accurate full-color 3D scanning down to the vascular level.
+Luckily, this is now a reality.
+Great strides have been made in medical imaging technology, including highly accurate full-color 3D scanning down to the vascular level.
 Using this data, along with sophisticated topological mapping software such as Mimics®from Materialise, biomedical engineers can use 3D printers to create realistic models for analysis.

-From these models, doctors can then plan surgical strategies including where to make incisions.
+From these models, doctors can then devise surgical strategies like where to make incisions.
 Also, models assembled from multiple pieces can be disassembled to reveal structures within that might otherwise have been blocked from a surgeon’s view.
-Right now, 16 of the top 20 hospitals in the USA have onsite 3D printing facilities, with that number expected to grow exponentially in the next few years.
+The number of hospitals in the United States with a centralized 3D printing facility has grown exponentially, from three in 2010 to more than 100 by 2019.

-This is a broad category of auxiliary equipment that would be expensive and time-consuming to make conventionally in small volumes.
+This is a broad category of auxiliary equipment that would be expensive and time-consuming to develop in smaller volumes.
 It includes clamps or grips designed for an individual patient’s anatomy, possibly to aid in examinations, treatments or surgical procedures.

-Additive manufacturing is also being used in developing countries to produce non-specific clamps, catheters and other fittings that are fast and economical to produce on the spot as needed.
+Additive manufacturing applications are also being used in many developing countries to design non-specific clamps, catheters and other fittings that are fast and economical to produce on the spot as needed.

 Prosthetics and Orthotics

 Additive manufacturing technology has helped expand patient options for prosthetics and orthotics in terms of fit, function and aesthetic.
-A prosthetic can be a replacement of a body part, either internally (i.e., hip joint), or externally (a missing limb).
+A prosthetic can be a replacement of a body part, either internally (i.e., hip joint) or externally (i.e., a missing limb).

 Traditionally, prosthetic limbs were inadequate in their customization options.
-They were either limited in their functionality or incredibly expensive, requiring a lot of measurement, test fitting and hand-craftsmanship that is not accessible to many people.
-This is especially true in remote areas or regions experiencing military conflict, where such prosthetics are urgently needed.
+They were either limited in their functionality or incredibly expensive, requiring a lot of measurement, test fitting and hand-craftsmanship that is inaccessible to many people.
+This is especially true in remote areas or regions experiencing military conflict, where such prosthetics are in high demand.

-Orthotics are also custom pieces, made to assist the wearer’s bone structure with added support or by correcting some misalignment problems.
+Orthotics are also custom pieces, made to assist the wearer’s bone structure with extra support or by correcting misalignment issues.
 Using modern polymers, 3D printed plastic orthotics are strong, lightweight, durable and also pliable for added comfort.
 They can also help mitigate foot pain caused by conditions such as diabetes, arthritis or plantar fasciitis.

 Health Monitoring and Drug Delivery

-Another advantage of additive manufacturing is the ability to make complex micro devices that work inside the body to deliver medicine or to monitor a patient’s health.
+Another advantage of additive manufacturing for medical devices is the ability to make complex micro gadgets that work inside the body to deliver medicine or to monitor a patient’s health.

 MIT, in conjunction with Harvard’s Brigham and Women’s Hospital, has developed an ingestible device that can remain in the stomach for a month.
-Self-powered, it delivers discrete amounts of drugs for patients requiring long-term care, such as in the treatment of cancer or HIV.
-This device is currently in the testing stage but it represents the kind of approach that many other researchers are developing.
+Self-powered, it delivers discrete amounts of drugs for patients requiring long-term care, including those who require treatment for cancer or HIV.
+This device is currently in the testing stage, but it represents the kind of approach that many other researchers are trying to refine.

 Such micro devices will soon be able to transmit data wirelessly to an external medical wearable for detailed health monitoring.
 Other printed sensors can be injected into the bloodstream to provide active monitoring of blood glucose levels, blood oxygenation and other critical metrics that doctors will use to quickly respond to a patient’s medical condition.

 These are just a few of the amazing applications being made with this transformative additive manufacturing technology.
 At Star Rapid, we’ve used our Renishaw AM250 powder bed printer to make titanium hip joints and dental implants, among many other appliances, and we will continue to work with product developers to create unique solutions for improved medical devices.